larrybotha/everything/resources/books/The Psychology of Money.md

 ## 14. You'll change

 - long-term planning is difficult - people change, and their priorities change
-- people are poor forecasters of their futures selves
+- people are poor forecasters of their future selves
 - imagining goals is fun.
 Imagining goals within the context of realistic life stressors is another story

 ## 15. Nothing's free